szhang43/Hotel-Management/README.md

 Finally run `npm run dev` in root folder and open the url displayed in your terminal in a web browser (most likely [http://localhost:3000/](http://localhost:3000/))

+# Directory Structure
+## components
+Contains React components that are included in various pages to provide additional functionality

+## firebase
+Contains "initFirebase.js" which loads the project's Firestore database and Firebase authentication for user account creation/management.

+Also includes "firebaseUtils.js" which contains all the functions for communicating with the Firestore database

+## pages
+Contains all pages for the project, as well as the api/ folder which is used for api endpoints

+## public/img
+Contains all images used across the pages and components

+## styles
+Contains all css files used across the pages and components